meetalidangi/phishing-detection-system/README.md

 ---

-## ⚠️ Limitations
+## ⚠️ Limitations & Scope

+* The system analyzes URLs **only based on structural and lexical features**
+* It does **not verify domain authenticity** against official or trusted sources
+* It may classify visually similar domains (e.g., `googel.com`) as legitimate if they do not exhibit strong suspicious patterns
+* It does not include email/content-based phishing detection
-* Depends on dataset quality
+* Performance depends on dataset quality

-* Cannot detect all zero-day phishing attacks
-* Uses only URL-based features (no email/content analysis yet)
+👉 This project demonstrates **pattern-based phishing detection**, which is one layer of real-world cybersecurity systems.

+---

 ## 🔮 Future Improvements

+* 🔐 Trusted domain verification (banking/e-commerce whitelists)
+* 🧠 Domain similarity detection (typosquatting detection like `amazom.com`)
+* 🌍 Integration with real-time threat intelligence APIs
 * 📧 Email phishing detection using NLP
-* 🌍 Real-time threat intelligence APIs
-* 📈 Improved dataset for higher accuracy
-* 📊 Visualization dashboard
+* 📊 Advanced dashboard and analytics

+---

 ## 👩‍💻 Author